37 Things you need to do before your first trip to Italy

 - Wi-Fi is offered for free in many restaurants and cafes so if you need to check something quickly or make an important phone call it’s worth taking advantage of.

-- A few words that might not translate well are: pasta (spaghetti), cappuccino (coffee with milk foam), caffe latte (espresso with steamed milk).
-You can also have “caffe lungo” which means long coffee since it has more water than espresso.
+- A few words that might not translate well are pasta (spaghetti), cappuccino (coffee with milk foam), caffe latte (espresso with steamed milk).
+You can also have “caffe lungo,” which means long coffee since it has more water than espresso.

 - Do not be surprised when locals greet each other by kissing both cheeks!
 It is normal but always follow their lead as some people may only want one cheek too.

 - Italy is a big country and has so many famous sites, you may be tempted to do it all in one trip.
-Pick one area and really explore it rather than hop from place to place.
+Pick one area and explore it rather than hop from place to place.
 If you have two weeks you can hit all of the major sites.

-- When traveling by car, be aware of small towns and villages that don’t have traffic signals or stop signs so slow down in those areas!
+- When traveling by car, be aware of small towns and villages that don’t have traffic signals or stop signs, so slow down in those areas!

-- Italians often eat dinner at around nine o’clock so if you plan on eating late make sure reservations are made ahead of time otherwise restaurants will be closed.
+- Italians often eat dinner at around nine o’clock, so if you plan on eating late, make sure reservations are made ahead of time otherwise, restaurants will be closed.

 - Italy’s currency is called the Euro (€).
-There may also be some places that only accept cash though in most major cities you will be fine with credit cards.
+There may also be some places that only accept cash, though in most major cities, you will be fine with credit cards.

 - Book tickets for trains, planes, and ferries ahead of time.
-Booking tickets for these modes of transportation can be difficult in Italy so if you are traveling by train get your ticket before arriving at the station!
+Booking tickets for these modes of transportation can be difficult in Italy, so if you are traveling by train, get your ticket before arriving at the station!

 - Be wary of pickpockets.
 Thieves can be found anywhere in Italy, but especially on public transportation and crowded tourist attractions like the Colosseum or Duomo.